 31 Jul Peak harmony: La Vaqueria Montañesa in Madrid

-The Madrid restaurant La Vaqueria Montañesa is in harmony, as part of ‘sustainable restaurant group’ Deluz y Cía.
-The group is run by Carlos Zamora, his sister Lucia (a lawyer), his brother Pablo (a photographer) and his mother María Gorbeña (also a photographer).
+The Madrid restaurant La Vaqueria Montañesa is in harmony.
+It is part of ‘sustainable restaurant group’ Deluz y Cía.
+The group is run by Carlos Zamora, his sister Lucia (a human rights lawyer), his brother Pablo (a photographer) and his mother María Gorbeña (also a photographer).

 Near the Norman Foster Foundation

-My lunch at La Vaqueria Montañesa was on the way back from a tour of the Norman Foster Foundation, a short walk away.
-We had been at the Foundation as part of this year’s Monocle Quality of Life Conference, where Carlos had been on the panel, Why Eating Together Matters.
+My lunch at La Vaqueria Montañesa was on the way back from a tour of the Norman Foster Foundation, a short walk away in the Chamberí neighbourhood.
+We had been at the Foundation as part of the Monocle Quality of Life Conference, where Carlos had been on the panel, Why Eating Together Matters.

 Finding cool in La Vaqueria